← Heimdall Docs

 A Role is a named collection of permissions within an App.
 Instead of assigning individual permissions to each user, you define roles (like "admin", "editor", "viewer") and assign those roles to users.

 Roles are App-scoped.
 An "admin" role in one App is completely independent from an "admin" role in another.
-Users can hold multiple roles, and their effective permissions are the union of all permissions across their assigned roles.
+Each user holds exactly one role per App, and their effective permissions are the permissions of that role.

 Permissions